Winston Peters: 2011 election

 In the 2011 general election New Zealand First experienced a resurgence in support, winning 6.8% of the party vote to secure eight seats in Parliament.
 Shortly after the election, Peters stated that his party would be in opposition and hold the "balance of responsibility".
+During this term, he was the New Zealand First spokesperson for finance, economic development, foreign affairs, trade, defence, immigration, senior citizens, broadcasting, racing, state owned enterprises, and Treaty of Waitangi issues, and a member of the Finance and Expenditure Committee.

 2014 election

-During the 2014 general election, Winston Peters tactically endorsed the Labour candidate Kelvin Davis in the Te Tai Tokerau Māori electorate as a means of opposing the Mana Movement MP Hone Harawira.
+During the 2014 general election, Peters tactically endorsed the Labour candidate Kelvin Davis in the Te Tai Tokerau Māori electorate as a means of opposing the Mana Movement MP Hone Harawira.
 Harawira had formed an electoral pact with the Internet Party, which was funded by controversial internet entrepreneur Kim Dotcom.
 Peters denounced Dotcom as a "crooked German" who "had been here for five minutes".
 Peters was joined by Prime Minister and National Leader John Key and the Māori Party candidate Te Hira Paenga.
 As a result, Harawira was defeated during the 2014 election.
 During the election, New Zealand First increased their parliamentary representation further, winning 8.6% of the party vote to secure 11 seats in the New Zealand Parliament.
+Peters continued as New Zealand First spokesperson on finance, economic development, foreign affairs, racing and senior citizens, and as a member of the Finance and Expenditure Committee.

 2015 Northland by-election

-In 2015, National MP Mike Sabin was forced to resign, leaving his seat of Northland open.
+In 2015, National MP Mike Sabin resigned, leaving his seat of Northland open.
 The seat, located in the Far North District, and its predecessors had been in National hands for decades.
 However, Peters ran for the seat and won it with a commanding majority—the first time that New Zealand First had won an electorate seat since 2005.
 With Peters resigning his list seat to take up the Northland seat, this allowed New Zealand First's representation in parliament to increase to 12, with Ria Bond, the next available candidate on New Zealand First's party list filling the vacant list seat.